BranchMetrics/android-branch-deep-linking-attribution/README.md

 android:name="io.branch.referal.BranchApp">
 ```

+##### Rarer: you already use the Application class

-2) If you already have an Application class then extend your application class with `BranchApp`.
+If you already have an Application class then extend your application class with `BranchApp`.

 ```java
 public class YourApplication extends BranchApp
 ```

+##### Very rare: you already use and extend the Application class

-3) If you already have an Application class and don't want to extend it from `BranchApp` then create a Branch instance in your Application's `onCreate()` method.
+If you already have an Application class and don't want to extend it from `BranchApp` then create a Branch instance in your Application's `onCreate()` method.

 ```java
 public void onCreate() {
 	super.onCreate();